 • INFO 4260: Computing on Earth: Planetary Dimensions and Consequence of Computing

-• INFO 4940: Special Topics - Clockwork: Infrastructure, Work, and Time
+• INFO 4940: Special Topics in Information Science - Clockwork: Infrastructure, Work, and Time

-• INFO 4940: Special Topics - Law, Policy, and Politics of Cybersecurity
+• INFO 4940: Special Topics in Information Science - Law, Policy, and Politics of Artificial Intelligence

 • STS 4040: Due Process Clinic